How much does it cost to put a dog or cat to sleep in the UK?

 Median £270 across 2 real prices

-A headstone is usually the last thing you arrange, often months after the funeral once the ground has settled.
+A headstone is usually the last thing you arrange, often months after the funeral once the ground has settled enough to take the weight.

 Median £2,282 across 1 real prices